 Users can effortlessly connect their devices without manually inputting a Wi-Fi password when using the WPS button router Netgear.
 To do so, press the WPS button on the Netgear router, then initiate the WPS feature on the device you wish to connect.
 The router and device exchange information automatically, creating a secure wireless connection.

-Where is the WPS Button on My Netgear Router:
+Find WPS Button on My Netgear Router:

 The location of the Netgear router’s WPS button varies depending on the specific model.
 In this section, we’ll discuss the different Netgear router models, where their WPS buttons are located, and provide tips for finding the button if it’s not in an obvious spot.
 We’ll also include a visual aid to help you recognize the WPS button symbol on a Netgear router.